-This feature indicates when the temperature of the cooling water circulating through the engine is too high.
-When the temperature exceeds the recommended operating range indicated by your engine owner's manual, immediately shut off your engine to prevent damage.
+This feature indicates the temperature of the cooling water circulating through the engine and warns you when the temperature exceeds the recommended operating range indicated by your engine owner's manual.
+Should you receive this warning, immediately shut off your engine to prevent damage.
 Overheating is often caused by obstruction of your engine's intake on the lower unit.
 Check the intake strainer first if you experience trouble.